 "These data can be used to distinguish people by race, gender, nationality, sexual orientation or bourgeois-social class."

-And as the title suggests, free software like weather or games and Facebook on your phone is not free.
+And as the title says, free software like weather or the and Facebook on your phone isn't free.

 Data from "free" services, antivirus software, weather applications etc, are circulating on the internet and there are many buyers.
 In other words, "free" software has a significant cost to your privacy, and the terms are deeply embedded in privacy policies we've never read.